AquaregiaAnubhav/Linkedin-Queens-Solver/README(for brute force).md

 # LinkedIn Queens Solver

-A minimal brute‑force solver for LinkedIn’s Queens puzzle.
-No frills—just a clean backtracking implementation guided by color‑region size.
+A minimal hit and trial based brute‑force solver for LinkedIn’s Queens puzzle.
+A clean backtracking implementation guided by color‑region size.

 ---